Lemoncode/react-hooks-by-example/16-memo-predicate/Readme.md

 ...
 ```

-- Let's copy the five smiley faces (you can copy them from the sample implementation in github) _src/assets_.
+- Let's copy the five smiley faces (you can copy them from the sample implementation in github)  into the route _src/assets_.

 - Let's add the following content into the _src/styles.css_  css file to add the smileys styles: